kubernetes/kubernetes/docs/design/aws_under_the_hood.md

 * Creates an S3 bucket (`AWS_S3_BUCKET`) and then copies the Kubernetes distribution and the salt scripts into it.
 They are made world-readable and the HTTP URLs are passed to instances; this is how Kubernetes code gets onto the machines.
-* Creates two IAM profiles based on templates in `cluster/aws/templates/iam`:
+* Creates two IAM profiles based on templates in [cluster/aws/templates/iam](../../cluster/aws/templates/iam):
-    * `kubernetes-master` is used by the master node
+    * `kubernetes-master` is used by the master
-    * `kubernetes-minion` is used by non-master nodes.
+    * `kubernetes-minion` is used by nodes.
 * Creates an AWS SSH key named `kubernetes-<fingerprint>`.
 Fingerprint here is the OpenSSH key fingerprint, so that multiple users can run the script with different keys and their keys will not collide (with near-certainty).
 It will